ctrlaltdeleon/infinitygauntlet/info-sessions/kevin-do-info-session.md

   - What are some use cases for React Context?
   - Any pitfalls?
   - Error handling?
-- Redux / Flux
+- Redux/Flux?
   - General experience with Redux and Flux patterns?
   - What is the difference between an action, and an action creator?
   - If Redux experience:
     - What is the Redux store?
     - What’s a reducer?
     - What’s a container component?
     - How do you deal with async actions?
     - Thunks, sagas, other?
-  - if Flux experience:
+  - If Flux experience:
     - What’s a store?
     - Separation of logic between action creators and stores?
     - Pros and cons of single dispatch?
     - How do you deal with async actions?
 - Error handling?
+  - How would you handle errors?
 - Testing experience?
-Unit tests Manual tests
+  - Unit tests?
+  - Manual vs automatic tests?
+- Cultural?
-- Cultural - Bias for Action
+  - Bias for action?
 - Give me an example of a calculated risk that you have taken where speed was critical.
-What was the situation and how did you handle it?
-What steps did you take to mitigate the risk?
+  - What was the situation and how did you handle it?
+  - What steps did you take to mitigate the risk?
 What was the outcome?
 - Describe a situation where you made an important business decision without consulting your manager.
-What was the situation and how did it turn out?
+  - What was the situation and how did it turn out?